MatteoGaetzner/isync-daemon/README.md

 ```
 pip install python-gnupg
 ```

-To set up neomutt and offline email access with it, I recommend you to check out this fantastic project `https://github.com/LukeSmithxyz/mutt-wizard`.
+To set up Neomutt and offline email access with it, I recommend you to check out this fantastic project `https://github.com/LukeSmithxyz/mutt-wizard`.

 You will need a modified version of mbsync (isync) for this daemon to work, because